William Lawes: Musical style

-Lawes' instrumental music is typical of the 17th-century genre in England.
-Intense rhythmical gestures and dissonant harmonies stand in stark contrast with the traditional rules of counterpoint such as practiced by previous composers which were known to Lawes, like William Byrd.
+Lawes's instrumental music is typical of the 17th-century genre in England.
+Intense rhythmical gestures and dissonant harmonies stand in stark contrast with the traditional rules of counterpoint as practised by earlier composers known to Lawes, such as William Byrd.
 His writing style is highly mannered, oft experimental and virtuosic; melodies may be fragmented and altered with varied articulation and accentuation.
 Lawes was known to be a virtuoso on the lyra viol.
 There as well his music features chromatic extremes which are not normally encountered in works of the early Baroque.
 Nevertheless, his works, including two compositions on the cantus firmus In nomine, show that he was aware of the theoretical practices of his day.

 He is particularly known for his ensemble dance music, which takes the form of suites called "consort sets," well appreciated by his contemporaries and successors.
 Ten of these sets form a fine and varied collection called the Royal Consort, completed in 1635 for Charles I of England.
 This was issued in two versions: for two treble viols, tenor viol, bass viol and theorbo continuo; and, later, for two violins, two bass viols and two theorbos.
 Until recently the violin version was the better known, thanks to editing work done in the 1960s, but scholarship has revealed the four-viol version to be of much better quality, having been the original setting.
-Many of Lawes' consort sets seem to have been composed as functional music or pedagogical pieces.
+Many of Lawes's consort sets seem to have been composed as functional music or pedagogical pieces.